 A leave of absence is granted entirely at the Head Teacher’s 'discretion', this cannot be granted if the reason for absence is listed in the bullet points above.
 If leave is granted, the headteacher will determine the number of school days for which leave is granted.

 A child's leave of absence cannot be granted retrospectively.
 This means that, if you put in a request after the holiday has started, then your child's absence from school cannot be authorised under any circumstances.

 Any period of leave taken without the agreement of the school, or in excess of the agreed, will be classed as unauthorised and may attract sanctions such as Penalty Notices.

-Penalty notices can now be issued if a child has more than 3 days unauthorised absence during school term time.
+Penalty notices will be issued if a child has more than 3 days unauthorised absence during school term time.
 Penalty notices can also be issued by the local authority if a child is late to school on 10 occasions during a 6 week period.

 You can find all the up to date information on pupil attendance in the ‘Nottinghamshire local code of conduct for penalty notices issued in respect of truancy and excluded pupils’.